taktak-hi/Deep-Learning-Specialization/README.md

 ## Course 5. [**Sequence Models**](https://www.coursera.org/learn/nlp-sequence-models/home/welcome)

-* This course taught how to build models for **Natural Language, Audio, and other Sequence Data**.
-After finishing the course the major takeaways were :
+* This course will teach you how to build models for **natural language, audio, and other sequence data**.
+You will:
-    * Understood how to build and train **Recurrent Neural Networks (RNNs)**, and commonly-used variants such as **GRUs and LSTMs**.
+   * Understand how to build and train **Recurrent Neural Networks (RNNs)**, and commonly-used variants such as **GRUs and LSTMs**.
-    * Been able to apply sequence models to natural language problems, including **Text Synthesis**.
+   * Be able to apply sequence models to natural language problems, including **text synthesis**.
-    * Been able to apply sequence models to audio applications, including **Speech Recognition and Music Synthesis**.
+   * Be able to apply sequence models to audio applications, including **speech recognition and music synthesis**.

 ### Programming Assignments
 * The assignments of this course are in the folder  **Course 5** and it consits of the following assignments: